safellama/plexiglass/README.md

 ### Deepfake Detection

 Deepfake detectors are also available for training in Plexiglass.
+Currently, only MesoNet/ MesoInception are available for use.

 ```python
 import torch